Code Backup and File Roaming

 Remote development supports file roaming for certain directories outside the workspace.

-Maximum roaming capacity: 64MB, exceeding this limit will result in an error and prevent roaming.
+Maximum roaming capacity: 64MB.
+Exceeding this limit will result in an error and prevent roaming.

 Roaming Content